birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-tidb.md

 ## Operating TiDB with LarkMidTable

 We have such a requirement online.
 Read the website access data of a certain day from TiDB, count the number of visits of each domain name and the status code returned by the service, and finally write the statistical results to another table in TiDB.
-Let's see how birdlarkimplements such a function.
+Let's see how birdLarkimplements such a function.

 ### LarkMidTable

 [LarkMidTable](https://github.com/apache/incubator-birdLark) is a very easy-to-use, high-performance, real-time data processing product that can deal with massive data.
-It is built on Spark. birdlarkhas a very rich set of plugins that support reading data from TiDB, Kafka, HDFS, Kudu, perform various data processing, and then write the results to TiDB, ClickHouse, Elasticsearch or Kafka.
+It is built on Spark. birdLarkhas a very rich set of plugins that support reading data from TiDB, Kafka, HDFS, Kudu, perform various data processing, and then write the results to TiDB, ClickHouse, Elasticsearch or Kafka.

 #### Ready to work